A model theory of topology: Embedding theorems

-\begin{remarks} \labbel{sc} (a) The specialization semilattice (poset) associated to a closure space, as in Definition \ref{asso}, is principal.
+\arxiv{ \begin{remarkx} \labbel{sc} (a) The specialization semilattice (poset) associated to a closure space, as in Definition \ref{asso}, is principal.
 The specialization semilattice associated to some topological space is also additive.
-Indeed, a closure space is a topological space if and only if its associated specialization semilattice is additive in the above terminology, and moreover $K \emptyset = \emptyset $.
+Indeed, a closure space is a topological space if and only if its associated specialization semilattice is additive in the above terminology, and moreover $ \K \emptyset = \emptyset $.
 In particular, not every principal specialization semilattice is additive.

-(b) If $\mathbf S$ is a principal specialization poset (semilattice), then the function which assigns to $b$ the maximum $Kb$ of $S_b = \{ a \in S \mid a \sqsubseteq b \}$ is a closure operation.
+(b) If $\mathbf S$ is a principal specialization poset (semilattice), then the function which assigns to $b$ the maximum $ \K b$ of $S_b = \{ a \in S \mid a \sqsubseteq b \}$ is a closure operation, by Lemma \ref{lemlemlem}.
 Recall Definition \ref{closop}.
-Conversely, if $K$ is a closure operation on some poset (semilattice), then, as noticed in Remark \ref{si!}, we get a principal specialization poset (semilattice) by letting $ a \sqsubseteq b$ if $a \leq Kb$.
+Conversely, if $ \K $ is a closure operation on some poset (semilattice), then, as noted in Remark \ref{si!}, we get a principal specialization poset (semilattice) by letting $ a \sqsubseteq b$ if $a \leq \K b$.
 Notice that the motivating example from Section \ref{motiv} is a special case of the above construction.

 The above constructions provide a bijective correspondence between closure operations and principal specializations on the same poset.
-Compare also \cite[Proposition 3.9]{E}.
-We shall not use this correspondence here, except for the next observation.
-However, let us point out that the notions of homomorphism are distinct in the two settings. \end{remarks}
+See \cite[Proposition 3.9]{E}.
+Let us point out (again) that the notions of homomorphism are distinct in the two settings. \end{remarkx}

 Remark \ref{sc}(b) can be used to show that specializations provide still another equivalent formulation for the notion of a topology, possibly a folklore result in some form or another.